 This percussive instrument produces sound when struck with a small mallet or a drumstick.
 Hitting different areas of a wood block creates various sounds with diverse pitches.
 Users can control where and how hard they hit a wood block to create specific sounds.
-Users can also use a set of wood blocks, each tuned to a different pitch, for a more complete range of sounds.
+Users can also use a set of wood blocks (aka a wood blocks set), each tuned to a different pitch, for a more complete range of sounds.
 Artists creatively use wood blocks to produce audibly pleasing music and impressive sound design and effects.

 Can you make a percussion wood block at home?

 Yes, you can make your own wood block.
 However, to build a high-quality block, you’ll need a decent amount of woodwork experience and access to the right materials.